 Of course, authorities couldn’t just leave bundles and bricks of cocaine lying around the woods, so after Thornton’s body was discovered, a search began to find his discarded cargo.
 That’s when the Georgia Bureau of Investigation (GBI) found their bear — who had evidently found the cocaine first.

 By the time GBI agents discovered the bear in the mountains of Fannin County, roughly 80 miles north of Atlanta, it had been dead for about four weeks.
 Near the bear’s remains, GBI agents found a duffel bag — and inside it, and the ripped-open remnants of 40 packages of cocaine.

 To illustrate exactly how much cocaine we’re talking about, each small package of cocaine contained one kilogram.
-The bag originally contained 40 packages, so 40 kilograms of cocaine.
+The bag originally contained 40 packages, so there was 40 kilograms of cocaine.
 In total, that’s around 88 pounds — and the bear seemingly ate the majority of it.
-Thornton, meanwhile, was only carrying 77 pounds of cocaine when he hit the ground too hard.
+Thornton, meanwhile, was only carrying 77 pounds of cocaine when he hit the ground.

 A later AP report went on to say that chief medical examiner Kenneth Alonso determined the bear had only three or four grams of cocaine in its bloodstream when it died, though it may have eaten more.